5 Important Ways MSM Could Benefit Your Health

 If you've watched "The Beauty Diet" By David Wolfe, you will have heard David mention this compound within some of his sensational recipes.
 So what, exactly, is it and why is it so great?

-Technically, MSM is an abbreviation for methyl-sulfonyl-methane, which is organic sulfur compound.
+Technically, MSM is an abbreviation for methyl-sulfonyl-methane, which is an organic sulfur compound.
 This compound is the third largest nutrient found in the human body and is found in all vertebrates.
-MSM is also an ingredient found in quite a few foods, meat, dairy products as well as vegetables.
+MSM is also an ingredient found in quite a few foods: meat, dairy products, as well as vegetables.